-Learn about different child care options and visit programs before making a decision.
+Learn about different child care programs and visit them before making a decision.
 Call and make an appointment.
 Look around the child care setting carefully.
 Watch how the children and adults interact with one another.
-Ask Questions.
+Ask questions.
 Listen.
 Talk to parents who use the program.

-Once you have selected a child care program and your child is in care, keep asking questions.
+Once you have selected a child care setting and your child is in care, keep asking questions.
 Always check to make sure the program still meets the needs of your family.
 It's a lot of work, but your child is worth it.